Ella Mahammitt: National Association of Colored Women

 In her column, Mahammitt endorsed the union of the National Federation of Afro-American Women and the National League of Colored Women at the conference of the League in Washington on July 14–16, 1896, although her strongest support went to the Federation with which she was closely involved.
 Omaha Colored Women's Club Recording Secretary Mrs. S. Lilliam Coleman represented the Woman's Club of Omaha at the July 1896 meeting.
 The federation and league were, indeed, united and thereafter known as the National Association of Colored Women under president Mary Church Taylor and Margaret James Murray as chairman of the executive committee.
 Mahammitt served on the Ways and Means Committee.

-Later Years
+Later years

 Ella and Thomas Mahammitt divorced in 1903.
-Thomas remarried to Sarah Helen B. Toliver on May 25, 1904, in Des Moines, Iowa.and remained in Omaha, while on May 21, 1904, in Douglas, Arizona, Ella married Alonzo R. Cassells, an Ohio native who owned and operated a restaurant in Douglas.
+Thomas married Sarah Helen B. Toliver on May 25, 1904, in Des Moines, Iowa and remained in Omaha.
+On May 21, 1904, in Douglas, Arizona, Ella married Alonzo R. Cassells, an Ohio native who owned and operated a restaurant in Douglas.